New Orleans is packed with layers of culture which oozes out in its amazing music and food scene. Here is my take on where to eat in New Orleans.

 I’m not done with oysters yet!
 For something a bit more fresh (read: raw) and modern, Seaworthy is the spot.
 Right next door to the new, hipster-cool Ace Hotel, this raw bar is a great spot at which to hang out, have a fun cocktail and slurp some fine mollusks.

-Inside the newly refurbished Pontchartrain Hotel, the Caribbean Room is a throw back to another era when Sinatra and Tennessee Williams stayed and ate here.
-Complete with white tablecloths, rattan chairs, and palm tree adorned walls and carpeting, this is the place to come for a celebration or a special night out (jackets are required).
-The food is still top notch.
-Make sure to splurge on that Mile High Pie.
+Inside the newly refurbished Pontchartrain Hotel, the Jack Rose is an eclectic spot — part throw back to another era when Sinatra and Tennessee Williams stayed and ate here and part informal spontaneity.
+Gone are the white tablecloths, and required jackets, but the rattan chairs and hanging plants remain.
+The food is a modern twist on Nola classics.
+Make sure to splurge on the iconic Mile High Pie.

 Parkway Bakery and Tavern